jpangborn/Railscasts-for-Toad/README.md

 2. Click Import.
 3. Select the Railscasts for Toad.lcf file to import color scheme.

+You will also need to set your Background in Toad Options -> Editor -> Display to a custom color: Red - 40, Green - 40, Blue - 40.

 ## Release Notes

 RailsCasts theme is designed to work with the Toad for Oracle 11.
 Not tested on any other version of Toad.